swapnillps0105/Programming-Notes/Graphs/Breadth First Search.md

 # Breadth First Search
 Breadth First Search (BFS) is an algorithm for traversing or searching tree or graph data structures.
 It can begin at the tree root or any node on a graph, and explores the neighbor nodes first, before moving to the next level neighbors.
 BFS is used frequently in programming competitions to find the shortest path from one point on a graph to another.\
+Steps for using BFS to find the shortest path one point on a graph to another:
-**Step 1:** Create a map of the graph.\
+1. Create a map of the graph.
-**Step 2:** Create a stepValue array the same size as the map to store the step value of each node.
-FIrst set all elements to Integer.MAX_VALUE, meaning that no position has been visited yet, but set the beginning node's stepValue to 0.\
+2. Create a stepValue array the same size as the map to store the step value of each node.
+FIrst set all elements to Integer.MAX_VALUE, meaning that no position has been visited yet, but set the beginning node's stepValue to 0.
-**Step 3:** Create a queue and add the first node's coordinates into it.\
+3. Create a queue and add the first node's coordinates into it.
-**Step 4:** Remove a node from the queue and based on restrictions for valid moves, visit the adjacent nodes that have a larger step value than the current node's step value+1.
+4. Remove a node from the queue and based on restrictions for valid moves, visit the adjacent nodes that have a larger step value than the current node's step value+1.
 Increase the next node's stepValue to the stepValue of the current node+1.
-Insert the next node into the queue.\
+Insert the next node into the queue.
-**Step 5:** Repeat Step 4 until the queue is empty, and the step value of the destination node will be the shortest path from the beginning node to the destination node.
+5. Repeat Step 4 until the queue is empty, and the step value of the destination node will be the shortest path from the beginning node to the destination node.
 ## Implementation
 BFS is often used with 2D Arrays that act as a map of the graph.\
-Given a 5x5 map where:\
+**Sample Problem:** Given a 5x5 map where:
-* ```O``` is open space (you can pass through these)\
+* ```O``` is open space (you can pass through these)
-* ```X``` is wall (you can't pass through these)\
+* ```X``` is wall (you can't pass through these)

 What is the shortest amount of steps that it takes to move from the top left corner to the bottom right corner(you can only move in 4 directions: up, down, left, right)?\
 **_Try it yourself first_**
 ### Input